By Julie Tomascik

 It’s a nutty month.
 And no, not because our Texas weather can’t decide if it should be winter, fall, spring or summer.
 But because it’s National Peanut Month.

-And Texas is the second-largest peanut-producing state in the nation.
+And Texas is the fourth-largest peanut-producing state in the nation.

 Salted.
 Fire roasted.
 In a cookie or inside chocolate.
 Stuffed between two slices of bread.
 Or in a Coke.
 Peanuts are a Texas, and American, staple.

 And we get to enjoy them all year long.
 Especially during the upcoming baseball season, where peanuts are a major league snack.

 But what about your craving for a peanut butter sandwich?
 According to the Texas Peanut Producers Board, the average kid will eat 1,500 peanut butter sandwiches by their high school graduation.
 Yes, you read that right.